typio/TheAlgaeProject/README.md

 # TheAlgaeProject
-A website i'm working on for IB MYP research project.
-The website is to demonstrate the processes of turning algae into a biofuel, with interactive demos.
-Using P5.js and Matter.js.
+A website i'm working on for my school's IB MYP research project.
+The website is to demonstrate the processes of turning algae into a biofuel, with interactive demos using P5.js and Matter.js.